awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 Before you can assign provisioned phone numbers to an Amazon Chime Voice Connector, you must create the Amazon Chime Voice Connector\.
 For more information, see [Creating an Amazon Chime Voice Connector](voice-connectors.md#create-voicecon)\.

+## Porting Existing Phone Numbers<a name="porting"></a>

+You can port existing United States phone numbers from your phone carrier to use with Amazon Chime Business Calling or Amazon Chime Voice Connectors\.
+To port existing phone numbers to Amazon Chime, submit a support request from the Amazon Chime console\.
+The porting process can take between 2\-4 weeks\.

+**Note**
+Toll\-free numbers cannot be ported\.

+**To port existing phone numbers**

+1. Open the Amazon Chime console at [https://console\.chime\.aws\.amazon\.com/](https://console.chime.aws.amazon.com)\.

+1. Choose **Support**, **Submit request**\.

+1. For **Category**, choose **Other**\.

+1. For **Subject**, enter **Porting phone numbers**\.

+1. For **Issue**, enter the existing phone numbers to port\.
+Indicate the phone number type \(**Business Calling** or **Voice Connector**\)\.

+1. For **Email**, enter the email address associated with your Amazon Chime administrator account\.

+1. Choose **Submit request**\.

+AWS Support responds to your support request to let you know whether your phone numbers can be ported from your existing phone carrier\.
+If your phone numbers can be ported, you are asked to complete a Letter of Authorization/Agency \(LOA\)\.
+This authorizes your phone carrier to release your existing phone numbers for porting\.
+Then, your phone numbers are ported to the phone carrier for Amazon Chime\.

+The information provided on the LOA must match the information that your phone carrier has on file\.
+Mismatched information can delay the porting process\.
+If you are porting phone numbers from different carriers, fill out a separate LOA for each carrier\.

+When the porting process is complete, the ported phone numbers appear in your **Inventory** and can be assigned to individual users or the Amazon Chime Voice Connectors that you create \.

 ## Managing Phone Number Inventory<a name="phone-inventory"></a>

 Use the phone number management **Inventory** page to assign or unassign Amazon Chime Business Calling phone numbers for individual users, or Amazon Chime Voice Connector phone numbers for Amazon Chime Voice Connectors\.